Israel, Hamas trade fire in Gaza as war rages on | Law-Order

-Israel carried out a wave of airstrikes on what it said were militant targets in Gaza, leveling a six-story building, and militants fired dozens of rockets into Israel on Tuesday.
+Israel carried out a wave of airstrikes on what it said were militant targets in Gaza, levelling a six-story building, and militants fired dozens of rockets into Israel on Tuesday.

 Palestinians across the region observed a general strike as the war, now in its second week, showed no signs of abating.